 Kubeadm platform

 I decided to create a 3 node cluster (1 management node and 2 pod nodes).
-Each node would have 2 CPUs and 8 GB of RAM plus a minimal installation of CentOS.
-My three cluster hosts were installed in a VMware 6.7 lab environment, which is where I generally run most of my things.
-The guide is here.
+Each node would have 2 CPUs and 8 GB of RAM plus a minimal installation of Debian.
+For the time being it’s running in a VMware Fusion setup.